 Our sport has to understand that things have become more emotional, and less rational at times.
 Ultimately, this is a great thing but it also presents challenges.
 In our industry, there used to be a formulaic track: you do the Short Stirrup, then the Pony Hunters, then the Junior Hunters, then the Junior Jumpers and the Equitation.
 Now many, myself included, may only ever show at 2’6.”
 We want to do little Hunter Derbies and have fun, not just chase points.
 We don’t want the governing body telling us which pathway we have to choose or what shows we may go to.
 We want less structure and less dictating of options.

 You see the web of options everywhere—even in our entertainment and news.
 People can draw from countless sources, ideas and perspectives and get educated about anything by watching videos or reading online.
-I recently launched The Plaid Horse Network where you can have 24 hours a day of horse related content, making for a rich landscape of material and expansive conversation.

 This all sounds very positive.
 Where’s the challenge?